BriannaBrown-hub/custom_points/readme.md

 This is a (modified) portion of a solution that allows for platform users to develop custom points based off of existing sensor data.
 This is a useful feature to customers as it allows for customization and value to the platform.

-As data is read from sensors, a listener checks for custom point dependencies.
+In the original implementation, as data is read from sensors, a listener checks for custom point dependencies.
 If a dependency is found, the original data message, along with the custom point definition is routed to this solution.

 After the custom point value is determined, the message would be returned to the data pipeline for further analysis and storage.

+This portion of the solution allows users to create new custom points, and then calculate the custom point definitions based off of the most recent values of the "raw" data point values.

 ## Custom Points